Cyfrin/Updraft/courses/security/6-thunder-loan/37-improving-test-coverage-to-find-a-high/+page.md

 assetToken.updateExchangeRate(calculatedFee);
 ```

 Our review has taught us that `updateExchangeRate` is effectively keeping track of the ratio of `underlying` and `asset tokens`.
-If the `deposit` function isn't acruing any fees, it doesn't really make sense to be updating this value here...
+If the `deposit` function isn't accruing any fees, it doesn't really make sense to be updating this value here...

 We need to write some tests.